czbiohub/cupcakes/2019/Carly cupcakes 5.23.2019/Introduction to Python.md

 ###Key words in Python language
 - Don't use these words as your variable name in python
-- Key words in python have a certain meaning, they could be function names, methods names, etc.
+- Key words in python have a certain meaning, they could be function names, method names, etc.
-- Examples of key words: True, False, Print, Input, if, else, elif, except, or, while, import, assert
+- Examples of key words: true, false, print, input, if, else, elif, except, or, while, import, assert

 ###Load function:
 Click anywhere in the cell marked by #%%s and use the following keys to load function from Editor Window into Ipython Console